nihirash/karabas-pro-cpm/README.md

 ## SD Card layout

 MMC card should have +3DOS volumes.
-Most important things are - SD card should have these volumes:
+Most important things are - SD card should have up to 11 volumes named:
  * `CPM.A`(case sensitive - important create them in uppercase, 8 megs size - cause CP/M 2.2 limitations)
  * `CPM.B`(similar)
  * `CPM.C`
+ * .....

- Only `CPM.A` volume is mandatory but it easier to use with 3 drives
+ Only `CPM.A` volume is mandatory but it's really easier to use with more than one drive

 ## Development